MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering: Experiments

-\textbf{Zero-shot testing} To demonstrate the quantitative comparison results in the above MLLMs, we follow TextMonkey~\cite{liu2024textmonkey} with accuracy as the evaluation metric.
-That is, the model output is only counted as correct if it contains the ground truth.
-The complete evaluation results are shown in Table \ref{tab:eval_results}, where Claude3 Opus achieves the highest average accuracy of 25.7$\%$ on the 9 languages.
-It indicates that the multilingual text-centric VQA tasks remain a big challenge, even for the state-of-the-art open-source and closed-source MLLMs.
-From the metrics across languages, both open-source and closed-source models performed significantly better on Indo-European languages using the Latin alphabet, including DE, FR, and IT in our benchmark, compared to other languages, which results from the distribution of realistically available training data and the genetic relationship of different languages.
-In addition, all closed-source models except GLM4V outperform the open-source model overall across the nine languages, which may be due to the contribution of pre-training on multilingual data.
-We also found that the document-focused MLLMs, like TextSquare~\cite{tang2024textsquare} and TextMonkey~\cite{liu2024textmonkey}, do not significantly outperform other open-source models on the metrics of these 9 languages.
+We perform a zero-shot evaluation of various types of MLLMs on the MTVQA benchmark with a consistent prompt.
+The evaluation results are shown in Table \ref{tab:eval_results}, where Qwen2-VL 72B~\citep{qwen2vl} achieves the highest average accuracy of 30.9$\%$ and GPT-4o~\citep{gpt4o} achieves the second highest average accuracy of 27.8$\%$ across the 9 languages.
+This result suggests that while MLLMs have some capability in comprehending multilingual text, the performance is still not robust and far behind human performance, indicating that multilingual text-centric visual question answering (VQA) tasks remain a significant challenge, even for state-of-the-art closed-source MLLMs.
+Through a comprehensive case study, we find that the bad cases center on the misrecognition of text and misunderstanding of visual text and other elements.
+The evaluation also reveals that both open-source and closed-source models performed better on Indo-European languages that use the Latin alphabet, such as German (DE), French (FR), and Italian (IT).
+This is likely due to the more extensive training data available for English and its visual and linguistic similarities.
+In addition, most closed-source models outperform the open-source models except for the Qwen-VL and InternVL series across the nine languages, potentially benefiting from pre-training on diverse, multilingual data.
+Interestingly, the text-centric MLLMs, like TextSquare~\citep{tang2024textsquare}, TextMonkey~\citep{liu2024textmonkey} and mPLUG-DocOwl 1.5~\citep{hu2024mplug}, do not show a significant performance advantage over other open-source models for the languages tested, suggesting a focus on high-resource languages (mainly English and Chinese) and a lack of attention to other languages.